fjadidi2001/DataScienceJourney/unversity-learning/seminar/insurance/readme.md

 # v4
 - pre-process data
 - split dataset into train, validation, test
-- Train the TabNet model to achieve 99% accuracy and excellent results.
+- TabNet's accuracy is quite poor in each level

 # v5
 - Three-level pre-processing
 Save each level as a CSV file.
 - split dataset into train, validation, test
+- Train the TabNet model to achieve 80% accuracy and excellent results.

+# v6
+- Three-level pre-processing
+Save each level as a CSV file.
+-